-Sometimes, you may not witness the event during which harm was caused, but you can be an engaged bystander.
+You may not witness the event during which harm was caused, but you can be an engaged bystander.
 You can intervene by helping and supporting a victim.
 If the individual is a victim of dating violence, domestic violence, sexual violence, or stalking, remember that these behaviors are crimes and the victim is NOT at fault, nor are they responsible for another person's criminal behavior.
-These are all actions you can take:

 - Listen.
 Be there.
-Communicate without judgment.

-- Encourage a victim to seek medical attention immediately if the circumstances warrant it.

-- Encourage the victim to seek professional help such as counseling or therapy.

-- Remind the victim that they have the option of informing the police.

-- Report instances of Sexual

-Harassment to the university Title

-IX Coordinator, who will be able

-to help victims access additional
+Communicate without judgment. - Encourage a victim to seek medical attention immediately if the circumstances warrant it. - Encourage the victim to seek professional help such as counseling or therapy. - Remind the victim that they have the option of informing the police. - Report instances of sexual harassment to the university Title IX Coordinator, who will be able to help victims access additional resources.

-resources.